moby/moby/docs/contributing/test.md

 ## Run targets inside a development container

-If you are working inside a development container, you use the `hack/make.sh` script to run tests.
+If you are working inside a development container, you use the `hack/test/unit` script to run unit-tests, and `hack/make.sh` script to run integration and other tests.
 The `hack/make.sh` script doesn't have a single target that runs all the tests.
 Instead, you provide a single command line with multiple targets that does the same thing.